rajivrtk11/daily-notes/spring-boot-notes/interview-question-1.md

 Here’s an elaborated answer to each of these questions, along with alternative explanations or approaches:

 ---
+I have exp on - spring boot - 2.7
 ### **1. Why will you choose Spring Boot over Spring Framework?**

 **Answer:**